 How does your organization currently decide which customers to pursue?
 If the answer involves guesswork or assumptions, STP provides a structured alternative.

-STP does more than save money too — it helps you stand out.
-Let’s face it: nobody pays attention to generic messaging in today’s crowded markets.
-Customers gravitate toward brands that understand their specific challenges and speak directly to their situation.
+STP does way more than save money too — it helps you stand out.
+In today’s world, the reality is that nobody pays attention to generic messaging: customers instead gravitate toward brands that understand their specific challenges and speak directly to their situation.
 Positioning gives you that voice.

 Finally, the framework also improves organizational alignment.
 When marketing, sales, product, and customer success teams share a common understanding of target segments, everyone works toward the same goals.